 Nevada Revised Statute § 199.220 makes it a crime to purposefully destroy, alter, or conceal evidence in order to hide a felony, protect a person involved, or obstruct the law.
 Doing so is a gross misdemeanor punishable by up to 364 days in jail and up to $2000.00 in fines.

 The language of the statute reads as follows:

 Every person who, with intent to conceal the commission of any felony, or to protect or conceal the identity of any person committing the same, or with intent to delay or hinder the administration of the law or to prevent the production thereof at any time, in any court or before any officer, tribunal, judge or magistrate, shall willfully destroy, alter, erase, obliterate or conceal any book, paper, record, writing, instrument or thing shall be guilty of a gross misdemeanor.

 2. What are the penalties under NRS 199.220?

 Intentionally destroying evidence is a gross misdemeanor.
 The maximum sentence in Nevada is:

 - 364 days in the Clark County Detention Center (or another county jail), and/or

 The D.A. may be willing to plea bargain the charge down to a misdemeanor.
 This maximum sentence is:

 3. What are common defenses?

-The best strategy for fighting Nevada allegations of destroying evidence depends on the circumstances of the case.
+The best strategy for fighting Nevada charges for destroying evidence depends on the circumstances of the case.
 Three typical defenses include: